 The cooperation and involvement of students themselves in a campus safety program is absolutely necessary.
-Students must assume responsibility for their own personal safety and the security of their personal belongings by taking simple, common sense precautions.
+Students must assume responsibility for their own personal safety and the security of their personal belongings by taking simple, common-sense precautions.
 The students' awareness of their environment and their surroundings is the best place to start.

-- Exterior doors to the residential areas should never be propped open. - Keys should be carried at all times and never lent to others. - Cars should be locked at all times.
+- Exterior doors to the residential areas should never be propped open. - Keys should be always carried and never lent to others. - Cars should be always locked.
 Valuables should be concealed. - Students should report any suspicious-looking individuals or vehicles that they feel do not belong on campus or any unusual incidents in the residence halls or around campus to the residence life staff or campus police.